0330 822 0505

 Will my charity qualify for one?

-To find out, you’ll need to check your governing documents carefully before you agree to any borrowing.
-Sometimes it’s explicitly stated, other times it may be implied.
+You’ll need to check your governing documents carefully before you agree to any borrowing.
+Sometimes, it’s explicitly stated, and other times, it may be implied.

 If it’s not clear, you may need an order from the Charity Commission that allows you to take out a mortgage.
 If you’re not sure, best to get in touch with them for guidance.

-The Charities Act lays out strict rules around charity borrowing that can invalidate a mortgage if not followed correctly, chiefly that a charity must get written advice from an expert, who doesn’t personally benefit from the loan, before they approve and sign any documentation.
+The Charities Act lays out strict rules around charity borrowing that can invalidate a mortgage if not followed correctly.
+Chiefly, a charity must get written advice from an expert who doesn’t personally benefit from the loan before it approves and signs any documentation.

 This should go into detail about whether the loan is appropriate, if the terms are reasonable and whether the charity can afford it.
 The mortgage documents themselves should also clearly state that the land belongs to a charity and that the trustees have taken the required advice.

-Your charity will also need to meet the general eligibility requirements for this type of commercial mortgage, which you will find outlined in the next section.
+Your charity will also need to meet the general eligibility requirements for this type of commercial mortgage, which are outlined in the next section.

 Eligibility criteria

-As well as the standard mortgage eligibility criteria such as credit history, property value and deposit amount, there are quite a few specifics that a lender will consider when assessing a mortgage for a charity.
+In addition to the standard mortgage eligibility criteria, such as credit history, property value, and deposit amount, a lender will consider several specifics when assessing a mortgage for a charity.

 This may be harder to demonstrate for a charity than a business or individual, but there are several things that can strengthen your case:

-• Strong financial history – ideally you’ll have a minimum of 2-3 years of certified accounts evidencing a healthy cash flow and good financial management.
+• Strong financial history: Ideally, you’ll have at least 2-3 years of certified accounts, evidencing a healthy cash flow and good financial management.

-Clear, strong leadership is key to the sustainability of any charitable organisation and so lenders will want to understand the skills and experience of both the governing body and the core staff team.
+Clear, strong leadership is key to the sustainability of any charitable organisation.
+So lenders will want to understand the skills and experience of both the governing body and the core staff team.

-The age of your key trustees could also have an impact on the mortgage term you’re able to secure.
+The age of your key trustees could also impact the mortgage term you can secure.

-When purchasing a property for charity purposes, it’s important to think about how the building is fit for purpose.
+When purchasing a property for charity purposes, it’s important to consider whether the building is fit for purpose.

 Is the location easy to get to, with good transport links and access to nearby parking?
 Does the building need to be modified to make it accessible?

 Are any general refurbishments required to bring it up to a suitable standard?
-Lenders will also want to make sure that you have any relevant planning consents, permits and permissions.
+Lenders will also want to ensure that you have any relevant planning consents, permits, and permissions.

 Our Broker-Matching Service Guaranteed!